5 min read

 Common Questions

 Creating the USB installer requires the Chromebook Recovery Utility Chrome extension on a Windows, Mac, or ChromeOS device.
-On some machines you may need to adjust BIOS/UEFI settings to allow USB booting.
-No additional antivirus software is needed once ChromeOS Flex is installed.
+On some machines you may also need to adjust BIOS/UEFI settings to allow USB booting.
+No antivirus software is needed once ChromeOS Flex is installed.

 Yes.
-You can download a ChromeOS Flex ISO image directly from the Chrome Enterprise page.
-Once downloaded, use balenaEtcher (Mac / Linux) or Rufus (Windows) to write the ISO to a USB drive.
-Booting from that drive launches the ChromeOS Flex setup wizard.
-The ISO for current stable releases is approximately 1.5–1.6 GB; plan for at least 16 GB of internal storage on the target device.
+Download the ChromeOS Flex ISO directly from the Chrome Enterprise page, then use balenaEtcher (Mac/Linux) or Rufus (Windows) to write it to a USB drive.
+ISO files for current stable releases are approximately 1.5–1.6 GB; the target device needs at least 16 GB of internal storage.

 Meet the Author